-Being a working dog, they are highly active.
+Being working dogs, they are highly active.
 Failure to give them the stimulation they need will end with disastrous results as they can get quite destructive.

 Also, Labradors can be prone to overexertion, since they are so eager to please, sometimes they forget their own limits and it’s up to you to make sure they don’t push themselves too far.

-Just like any Labrador, they have a double coat that requires little attention.
+Just like any Labrador, they have a short, straight, dense double coat that sheds heavily and requires attention.
 All you’ll need to do to keep it healthy is to brush it once a week.

 You should also trim their nails regularly.
 Since they are prone to ear infections, it’s best to clean out their ears every time they go for a swim.

 Some sources say that Fox Red Labs have a stronger smell than their pale yellow cousins because they tend to produce more oils.

 One way to cope with this is to dry them off properly and stay away from harsh shampoos.